The Planning and Community Development Department oversees:

 Use our online map viewer, city boundaries, see the Greenway, or access the trash route map.

-Our Planning Board serves as an advisory board to City Council.
+The Planning Board serves as an advisory board to City Council.
 The board makes recommendations to City Council on discretionary land use approvals like zoning map changes, ordinance amendments, conditional and special uses, and major subdivisions.

 Discover more about the bicycle plan, comprehensive plan, Lenoir Architectural Survey, North Main Small Area Plan, Overmountain National Historic Trail, and Pedestrian Plan.